byuflowlab/SixDOF.jl/docs/src/theory.md

 \frac{d \vec{r_i}}{dt} = R_{b \rightarrow i} \vec{V_b}
 ```

 Next, we need the derivatives of the Euler angles.
 The procedure is the same as above, except that the Euler angles are defined across four different coordinate systems consisting of the body frame, inertial frame, and two intermediate frames between those two (see above definition of Euler angles).
-The details are just coordinate transformations, but are a bit tedious and so are not repeated here (see [^2] for derivation).
+The details are just coordinate transformations but are a bit tedious so not repeated here (see [^2] for derivation).
 The result is:
 ```math
 \begin{bmatrix}
 \dot{\phi} \\